 Bimini Advisors Holdings, LLC and its wholly-owned subsidiary, Bimini Advisors, LLC (an investment advisor registered with the Securities and Exchange Commission), are collectively referred to as "Bimini Advisors."
 Bimini Advisors serves as the external manager of the portfolio of Orchid Island Capital, Inc. ("Orchid").
 From this arrangement, the Company receives management fees and expense reimbursements.
-As manager, Bimini Advisors is responsible for administering Orchid's business activities and day-to-day operations.
+As manager, Bimini Advisors is responsible for administering Orchid's business activities and day-to-day operations and commencing April 1, 2022, provides certain repurchase agreement trading, clearing and administrative services.
 Pursuant to the terms of the management agreement, Bimini Advisors provides Orchid with its management team, including its officers, along with appropriate support personnel.
 Bimini Advisors is at all times subject to the supervision and oversight of Orchid's board of directors and has only such functions and authority as delegated to it.

 Royal Palm Capital, LLC (collectively with its wholly-owned subsidiaries referred to as "Royal Palm") maintains an investment portfolio, consisting primarily of residential mortgage-backed securities ("MBS") issued and guaranteed by a federally chartered corporation or agency ("Agency MBS").
 We also invest in the common stock of Orchid.
-Our investment strategy focuses on, and our portfolio consists of, two categories of Agency MBS: (i) traditional pass-through Agency MBS, such as mortgage pass-through certificates issued by Fannie Mae, Freddie Mac or Ginnie Mae (the "GSEs") and collateralized mortgage obligations ("CMOs") issued by the GSEs ("PT MBS") and (ii) structured Agency MBS, such as interest only securities ("IOs"), inverse interest only securities ("IIOs") and principal only securities ("POs"), among other types of structured Agency MBS.
+Our investment strategy focuses on, and our portfolio consists of, two categories of Agency MBS: (i) traditional pass-through Agency MBS, such as mortgage pass-through certificates issued by the "GSEs" and collateralized mortgage obligations ("CMOs") issued by the GSEs ("PT MBS") and (ii) structured Agency MBS, such as interest only securities ("IOs"), inverse interest only securities ("IOs") and principal only securities ("POs"), among other types of structured Agency MBS.
 In addition, Royal Palm receives dividends from its investment in Orchid common shares.